 - Each Access Gateway application has its own distinct session, governed and controlled by the associated application definition and associated behavior.
-See Define application behaviors for additional details.
+See Define application behaviors.

 Access Gateway sessions and high availability

-Access Gateway does not share session information between instances in high availability clusters.
-When defining clusters which are front ended by load balancers, session affinity, often referred to as 'sticky sessions', must be specified to ensure that subsequent requests are routed to the same Access Gateway instance.
+Access Gateway doesn't share session information between instances in high availability clusters.
+When defining clusters that are front-ended by load balancers, session affinity (also known as sticky sessions) must be specified to ensure that subsequent requests are routed to the same Access Gateway instance.

 - Each application session is governed by the policies of the application.
 See the application-specific documentation for more information.